deltaDNA/ios-smartads-sdk/README.md

 ### iOS 10 and ATS Support

 The following table is a list of considerations when integrating our library.
 Many of the ad networks are ATS compliant, the others [recommend](https://firebase.google.com/docs/admob/ios/ios9) setting the `NSArbitararyLoads` key to true.
 Most now support bitcode, but currently we don't.
 Only MobPub and Flurry and ThirdPresence work with the CocoaPods `use_frameworks!` option, the others will give a transitive dependencies error.
-This library hasn't been written to support dynamic frameworks either so avoid that for now.
+The library does not support dynamic frameworks, so avoid that for now.
 Remember you can use the subspecs option if you only want certain networks included with SmartAds.
 You will also want to consider configuring the privacy controls for iOS 10.

 | Ad Network      | ATS Support  | Bitcode | Frameworks | Notes |
 |-----------------|--------------|---------|------------|-------|